raugfer/bitcoin-onion/README.md

 # Bitcoin Onion

-This repository provides the setup needed for running a Bitcoin block explorer on the Tor network, with minimal effort.
+This repository provides the setup needed to run a Bitcoin block explorer on the Tor network, with minimal effort.

 ## Usage

-(Make sure you have [Docker installed](https://github.com/raugfer/bitcoin-onion#prerequisite).)
+First, make sure you have [Docker installed](https://github.com/raugfer/bitcoin-onion#prerequisite).

 Clone this repository and enter its folder: